amelia-lim/job-scraper/README.md

 # job-scraper
-scraps jobs from LinkedIn into a csv file
+extracts jobs (job title, company, url) from LinkedIn into a csv file